Publish on New Ground

 Editorial process

-Once a research paper is accepted by New Ground, then New Ground’s editorial team will assign a Ph.D.-qualified expert science writer specialized in the respective field to write the New Ground article.
+Once a research paper is accepted by New Ground, our editorial team will assign a Ph.D.-qualified expert science writer specialized in the respective field to write the New Ground article.
 This writer will be credited as the article’s author.

 The senior author of the underlying scientific publication must approve the New Ground article before it can be published.